 Plug-in vehicle grant

 The upfront price of new electric vehicles can be higher than a comparable petrol or diesel car.
 To help overcome this, the government introduced a plug-in grant to help buyers offset some of the cost of a new EVs.

-This grant is available on a range of eligible electric vehicles including cars, vans, motorcycles, mopeds, taxis and even large trucks.
-To qualify for the plug in electric car grant the EV that you buy must have emissions of less than 50g/km and a zero emissions range of more than 70 miles.
-The maximum grant available for new electric cars is £3,500 while the maximum for a new electric van is £8,000.
+This grant is available on a range of eligible EVs including cars, vans, motorcycles, mopeds, taxis, and even large trucks.
+To qualify for the plug-in car grant the EV you buy must; cost less than £35,000, have emissions of less than 50g/km, and a zero-emissions range of at least 70 miles.

 For Vans there is no upper price limit and the vehicle must have emissions of less than 75g/km and a zero-emissions range of at least 10 miles.